defiBuilders/gardenAutocompounder/README.md

 ## How to use:

-(Note: The computer must be running this program in order for the autocompounder to work.)
+(Note: The computer must be running this program at all times in order for the autocompounder to work.)

 Once you've entered your wallet information, you will be able to select a compound rate.
 The compound rate is the amount of plants at which the compound action will occur.
 For example, if you have 2000 plants and you select a compound rate of 500, then your plant compound is set for 2500 plants and consecutively at multiples of 500 from that point on.